 Your career and professional life span way beyond your relationship and is definitely one of the things to never compromise in a relationship and your partner should respect that.
-However, if you find your significant other creating obstacles for you instead of encouraging you to do better, then there is no point in continuing such a relationship.
+However, if you find your significant other creating obstacles for you instead of encouraging you to do better, then it’s a clear sign they disrespect you and there is no point in continuing such a relationship.

 4. The friends you have and the time you spend with them

 If your significant other wants you to give up hanging out with your friends or makes demands on your time when you had planned something with them, ensure you do not yield to his/her pressure.
-It is normal if your partner dislikes some of your friends for no valid reason whatsoever, but then it is his/her problem, not yours.
+Because that’s not a healthy way to compromise in a relationship.
+It is normal if your partner dislikes some of your friends for no valid reason whatsoever, but then it is their problem, not yours.

 5. Your self-perception changes